Programie/TalkingMobs/README.md

 * `looking` - Mob is looking at the player (and player is looking at the mob)
 * `spawn` - Mob has been spawned (Mob spawner, egg or another plugin by default, but can be configured in config.yml)
 * `tamed` - Mob has been tamed

+## Custom messages

+All messages can be customized in the [messages.yml](src/main/resources/messages.yml) file.

 ## Build